Fiduciary Litigation Attorneys in Pearland Defending Your Estate

 Causing loss or harm through wrongful acts, deceitfully acquiring funds, or refusing to comply with contractual obligations are just a few ways a fiduciary might abuse his or her power.
 A fiduciary breach can cause serious ramifications to the person mismanaging your estate or your assets, and its effects can result in losses and costly legal headaches that spill into every aspect of your or your family’s life.

-The Hatchett Law Firm can review your case and offer potential solutions to prevent any further harm to your current situation, finances, life, or business.
+The Hatchett Law Firm, PLLC can review your case and offer potential solutions to prevent any further harm to your current situation, finances, life, or business.
 We will protect your rights and hold the fiduciary personally liable and responsible for damages and compensation as a result of any losses.